 The scheme must be made available to all employees.
 It cannot be restricted to certain employees such as senior management.

 The employer is responsible for managing the scheme in order to ensure that all Cycle to Work criteria are met in order to achieve the PAYE and NIC savings available.

 The employer needs to be involved in setting up the scheme, ensuring payroll deductions are made during the period of the scheme and then transferring the bike and safety accessories to the employee once they have been paid for.

 Wiggle will provide assistance in setting up the scheme.
 We have prepared pro-forma legal documents which the employer can use to enter into an agreement with an employee to recover the cost of purchasing the bike and safety accessories through a salary sacrifice arrangement.
 These agreements will also make the necessary amendments to staff contracts to deal the salary sacrifice arrangements.
-We also give employers the option to pay for the bike and cycle accessories online using a company credit card or to pay by cheque.
+We also give employers the option to pay for the bike and cycle accessories online using a company credit card.